School of Writing, Literature and Film

 ENG 302, ^WRITING ABOUT LITERATURE, 4 Credits

-The conventions of academic writing in the English major, with the goal of developing original textual interpretations and situating those interpretations in relation to secondary sources.
+Explore the conventions of academic writing, with the goal of developing original textual interpretations and situating those interpretations in relation to secondary sources.
 Develop an understanding of a broader scholarly conversation by writing about issues of difference, including but not limited to categories of gender, race, ethnicity, sexuality, class, and ability.
 Practice evaluating scholarly resources, including secondary sources and archival research.

 Prerequisite: ENG 301 with D- or better